Ways to inject insulin

-You can buy this devices online and some patients will be able to get funding by the NHS if they are eligible, which you should discuss with your doctor or nurse through specialist clinics.
+You can buy these devices online and some patients will be able to get funding from the NHS if they are eligible, which you should discuss with your doctor or nurse through specialist clinics.

 Type 1 diabetes technologies from North West London clinics

 All technologies for type 1 diabetes are available in North West London through specialist clinics for those who qualify on the NHS for funding.
 They can be powerful tools to help with type 1 diabetes management when added to support and education.